AqwamCreates/DataPredict/docs/Tutorials/SavingAndLoadingModelParameters.md

 # Wrapping up

 Saving and loading on DataPredict has never been easier.
-All you need is to call few lines of codes and you're off!.
+All you need is to call few lines of codes and you're off!

 That's all you need to do.
 Pretty simple, right?